A Beginner's Guide To Aspect Ratio

 Aspect ratio and responsive design

-With several elements to consider when it comes to aspect ratios, from framing and composition to sizing, to measurements, it can feel overwhelming to keep up with them all to produce a great final result.
-Luckily, several tools are available to help you use aspect ratios effectively and efficiently.
+With several elements to consider when it comes to aspect ratios, from framing and composition to sizing to measurements, it can feel overwhelming to keep up with them all to produce a great final result.
+Luckily, several tools are available to help you use them effectively and efficiently.

 ImageResizer

 This tool helps resize images and change photo ratios.
-By adding the image to the interface, you could choose the aspect ratio and edit it to create the result you want.
+By adding the image to the interface, you could choose the size and edit it to create the result you want.

 Veed.io